Am I good enough

 • do significantly less teaching

-• haven’t taken pregnancy or parental leave
+• have not taken a pregnancy or parental leave

 The first step is obtaining clarity about your career and your future.
 Ask yourself, do you want to pursue an academic career – or not?
+Do you want to become a professor or not?

 If you can not answer this question, I recommend getting some inspiration here: